Welcome to Year Two!

 • Children read daily as part of their Read, Write, Inc session and later on, guided reading but will also be heard once every half term by their class teacher and sometimes additionally by teaching assistants and parent helpers.
 Please ensure that your child has their reading log and reading book in school every day so that they can be heard reading as often as possible.

-RWI spelling starts next week.
+RWI spelling starts in the 2nd week of term.
 We will initially be working on pre- programme activities and spellings will not be tested.
 Once we have moved onto the main programme children will receive spellings and will be tested in school.
 Some children will take part in an individualised spelling programme on the computers called Lexia.
 If your child is part of this group you will be contacted, so that their spelling journey can continue at home too.
 One of the new requirements is that the children are able to spell the year 1 and 2 common exception words.
 We will be testing them first on the year 1 words and we will send home a highlighted sheet to show how well they did (green means they knew it).
 In the meantime we would like you to practise any words not yet highlighted.
 In class we use the LSCWC method (Look – stare at the word for a few seconds; Say – read it out loud; Cover – hide the word from yourself; Write – write it down somewhere; Check – see if you got parts of it wrong or whether it is correct).
 We will also be practising these spellings in class.
 When they know the words, practise using them in written sentences with punctuation and adding WOW words eg. sparkly, happily, marched.
 The children will be re-tested every half term.

 Numeracy – each block we do focuses on different topics.
 Most lessons are preceded by counting activities and you could help by: